spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 ### Wavefront

 To install Data Flow with Wavefront support, follow the [Monitoring with Wavefront](%currentPath%/installation/local/docker-customize/#wavefront) Docker Compose instructions.
-This will bring up Spring Cloud Data Flow, Skipper, Apache Kafka, and point it to the Wavefront Data Flow Integration Tile.
+This will bring up Spring Cloud Data Flow, Skipper, Apache Kafka, and it will also point to the Wavefront's Data Flow Integration Tile automatically.

-The Wavefront is a SaaS offering and you need to create user account first and use it to set the `WAVEFRONT_KEY` and `WAVEFRONT_URI` environment variables as explained below.
+The Wavefront is a SaaS offering.
+You need to create a user account first and use it to set the `WAVEFRONT_KEY` and `WAVEFRONT_URI` environment variables as explained below.

 You should see dashboards similar to those shown in the following image: